syncfusion/blazor-docs/src/gantt/gantt-chart/how-to/open-add-edit-dialog-dynamically.md

----
-title: "How-To"
-component: "Gantt Chart"
-description: "Learn how to dynamically open the Add and Edit Dialog's in Gantt Chart component."
----

 # Open Add Edit Dialog Dynamically

 Gantt Chart add and edit dialogs can be opened dynamically by using `OpenAddDialog` and `OpenEditDialog` methods.
 The following code example shows how to open add and edit dialog on separate button click actions.